Mehdiazarafza/Hybrid-reasoning/Evaulation/Common-sense.md

 3- Emphasis on All Lights: While fog lights can enhance visibility, they should not be relied upon solely.

-4- Lane Position Considerations: The statement "stay in your lane" is a general reminder, but it doesn't address specific considerations for maintaining lane position in heavy rain and fog.

-5- Oversimplification of Traffic Updates: The statement "if possible, listen to local traffic updates" doesn't provide specific guidance on how to utilize traffic updates effectively.
+4- Oversimplification of Traffic Updates: The statement "if possible, listen to local traffic updates" doesn't provide specific guidance on how to utilize traffic updates effectively.

 ---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------